mcheptea/slimfwc/readme.md

     composer.lock
     composer.phar

 * `/app` contains all the application's files.
-Here goes all your app logic goes.
+Here goes all your app logic.
+    * `/commands` contains the configuration commands.
     * `/config` contains the config files and the `routes`.
 You can add any `.ini` files here and then access them with `Config`.
 Example: `Config::get('database.mysql.host')`
     * `/controllers` contains the controllers (see MVC)
     * `/models` contains the models (see MVC)